hadjicuteeee/SQL/DENSE_RANK/readme.md

 This repository contains a series of SQL queries demonstrating the use of **Common Table Expressions (CTEs)**, **aggregate functions**, and **window functions** in analyzing employee and department data.

-The dataset used assumes a structure similar to the **HR database** (commonly used in SQL practice).
+The dataset used assumes a structure similar to the **HR database** (commonly used in sql practice).

 ---